- Types of Eczema

 Neurodermatitis appears in patches.
 As a result of frequent rubbing and scratching, these patches tend to be thick and scaly and can be found on the neck, scalp, shoulders, feet and ankles, and wrists and hands.

-Like in atopic dermatitis, the itchy areas can become thickened with enhanced skin markings, and are often discolored.
+Like atopic dermatitis, the itchy areas can become thick, discolored and marked.
 Unlike atopic dermatitis, the specific patches tend to always be present while the rest of the skin remains healthy.

-The cause is unknown, but certain triggers such as an insect bite, stress, or even a simple nervous habit, seem to play a role, and the nerves in the skin appear to be abnormally excitable to send the itch sensation.
-Sometimes, neurodermatitis can occur with a skin allergy in a particular area as well.
+The cause of neurodermatitis is unknown, but certain triggers such as an insect bite and stress seem to play a role.
+In neurodermatitis, the nerves in the skin appear be overly ready to tell the brain that there is itch.
+Sometimes, neurodermatitis can occur with a skin allergy.

-Totally avoiding scratching and rubbing is key to breaking the cycling and healing the skin; however, this can be very difficult.
-Cutting fingernails very short, and applying ice or an anti-itch preparation instead of scratching can be helpful.
+Not scratching and rubbing the affected areas is key to healing the skin.
+Cutting fingernails very short and applying ice or an anti-itch preparation can be helpful in preventing scratching.

-In some situations, performing patch testing to look for allergens can be used to determine a possible allergic cause that can then be eliminated.
+In some situations, performing patch testing to look for allergens and then avoiding those substances can help.

-In cases where corticosteroids are not appropriate, or when they have been used for a prolonged period, a non-corticosteroid topical medication such as tacrolimus (Protopic) or pimecrolimus (Elidel) may be prescribed.
-These agents, topical calcineurin inhibitors , are approved for use by adults and children two years of age or older, and they avoid many of the side effects of corticosteroids.
+In cases where corticosteroids are not appropriate, or when they have been used for a long time, a non-corticosteroid topical medication such as tacrolimus (Protopic) or pimecrolimus (Elidel) may be prescribed.

-In severe cases, corticosteroids may be injected into the lesions; this is much safer than taking oral preparations of corticosteroids and may allow them to penetrate the thickened skin.
+In severe cases, corticosteroids may be injected into the lesions to allow them to penetrate the thickened skin.